- Navigate The Seven Seas

 Carat is the measuring unit of diamond weight.
-The definition of a karat has changed over time, but since 1913 the international standard has been 200 milligrams or 1/5 of a gram.
+A karat definition has changed over time, but since 1913 the international standard has been 200 milligrams or 1/5 of a gram.
 One karat is divided into 100 parts, called “ points.”
-So, a 25-point diamond weighs a quarter karat and a 50-point diamond weighs a half karat.
-A diamond may be referred to as a 3/4-carat or 75-point stone.
+So, a 25-point diamond weighs a quarter karat, and a 50-point diamond weighs a half karat.
+Therefore, a diamond may be referred to as a 3/4-carat or 75-point stone.

 “Carat total weight” (Ct.
 T.W.) describes the combined total weight of all the stones in a piece of jewelry having more than one diamond.

 As diamonds are mined, larger stones are found much less frequently than smaller ones.
 This makes large diamonds much more valuable.
-The rarer the diamond, the greater its worth.
+The rarer the diamond, the greater it is worth it.
 In fact, diamond prices tend to rise exponentially with carat weight.
 A larger stone costs more per carat.
-So, all other factors being equal, a 0.50-Ct. diamond will cost more than twice that of a 0.25-Ct.; a single 2-carat diamond will cost much more than two 1-carat diamonds of the same quality.
+So, all other factors being equal, a 0.50-Ct.
+Diamond will cost more than twice that of a 0.25-Ct.; a single 2-carat diamond will cost much more than two 1-carat diamonds of the same quality.
 Also, you will pay a premium for stones that are above a full carat weight.
 For example, a .95-carat diamond will cost somewhat more than a .90-carat stone, but a 1-carat stone will cost significantly more than a .95-carat diamond.

 Bigger is not always better.
-A diamond's ultimate value is based on a balance between the 4C's: cut, clarity, color and carat weight.
+A diamond's ultimate value is based on a balance between the 4C's: cut, clarity, color, and carat weight.
 None of these factors is automatically more important than the others.
-All of them must be considered together to determine the true worth of a diamond.
+Instead, all of them must be considered together to determine the true worth of a diamond.